Published 19 Apr 2020

 As the rapid rise of AI, the cloud, and virtualisation continue to shift the information technology landscape, data centres have had to adjust to keep up with new processing demands.

-In this article, we take a look at what a data centre is, how they work, and why many businesses are making them central to their day-to-day operations.
+In this article, we look at what a data centre is, how they work, and why many businesses are making them central to their day-to-day operations.

 What is a data centre?